-Any information provided by the applicant/household that verification proves to be untrue may be used to disqualify the applicant for admission or the household for continued tenancy on the basis of attempted fraud.
+Any information provided by the applicant/household that verifications prove to be untrue may be used to disqualify the applicant for admission or the household for continued tenancy on the basis of attempted fraud.
 The Property considers false information about the following to be grounds for rejection/disqualification:

-- Income, assets, family composition; Social Security Numbers; - Allowances; - Previous resident history or criminal history.
+- Income, Assets, Family Composition, and Social Security Numbers; - Allowances; - Previous resident history or criminal history.

-Unintentional errors that do not secure an advantage with regard to program eligibility, preferences or rental assistance will not be used as a basis to reject/disqualify applicants and residents.
+Unintentional errors that do not secure an advantage with regard to program eligibility, preferences, or rental assistance will not be used as a basis to reject/disqualify applicants and residents.

-XII.
-Determination of Applicant Eligibility Applicant Eligibility
+XII Determination of Applicant Eligibility